 COPD is the disease that is characterized by airflow limitation that is not fully reversible.
 This disease is usually progressive and often later on leads to respiratory failure and hospitalization.
-This is most commonly seen in the lungs of chronic smokers or patients that are exposed to chulha smoke.
-Other caused include occupational dust and chemical exposure and indoor and outdoor air pollution.
-This is a disease of old patients exception being the patients of alpha1 antitrypsin deficiency who manifest the disease at a younger age.
+Moreover, this is most commonly seen in the lungs of chronic smokers or patients that are exposed to chulha smoke.
+Also, other caused include occupational dust and chemical exposure and indoor and outdoor air pollution.
+Therefore, this is a disease of old patients exception being the patients of alpha1 antitrypsin deficiency who manifest the disease at a younger age.

 What are the symptoms of COPD?

-The tests useful for the diagnosis of COPD include-
+The tests useful for the diagnosis may include-

 The comorbidities include-

 Also, talk to expert Dr. Nishtha Singh, if your symptoms are getting worse.
 Consult for immediate medical care at Asthma Bhawan.